AkshayNawale123/CRM_Replit/replit.md

   - **Metrics Separation**: Active pipeline metrics (stage charts, funnel, cycle time) only include non-Won/Lost deals; Win rate and Avg Won Deal calculated from closed deals (Won + Lost)

 - **Service Badge in Client Details**: Service now displays as a cyan-colored badge next to stage, status, and priority badges in client details view

+- **Database-Only Storage**: Removed all in-memory storage code
+  - Removed MemStorage class and all associated Map-based data storage
+  - Application now saves all data directly to PostgreSQL database
+  - DATABASE_URL environment variable is required for the application to run
+  - Reports and Analytics pages fetch data from database in real-time
+  - Auto-refresh on data changes: When clients are created, updated, deleted, or imported via Excel, all views (Dashboard, Reports, Analytics) automatically refresh using TanStack Query cache invalidation